tremor-rs/tremor-rfcs/text/0010-modularity.md

     >
     > For each folder/directory that an included source traverses a
     > module statement is injected into the consolidated source.
+    >
+    > The #!line macro is a implementation detail mentioned here for the same
+    > of completeness and not meant to be used or relied on by end users.
+It
+    > may, without prior warning, be removed in the future.

 2)  `#!config <key> = <const-expr>`